Wil Anderson: Media

 Anderson has appeared on Good News Week, Under Melbourne Tonight, What's Goin' On There?, The Project, and Have You Been Paying Attention?

 From 2000 to 2004, Anderson co-hosted the triple j breakfast radio show with Adam Spencer.
 Between 2001 and 2006, Anderson hosted the comedy talk-show The Glass House, broadcast on ABC, alongside Corinne Grant and Dave Hughes.
 In November 2006, the show was cancelled amid media speculation that the cancellation was made due to pressure from the Howard Government.
 Howard responded with, "I do not tell the ABC what programmes it should run.
 I respect the independence of the ABC."
 In 2007, Anderson was nominated in the "Most Popular Presenter" category at the Logie Awards for his role on the show.

 Anderson was the subject of controversy after he made jokes about the late father of Australian Idol finalist Shannon Noll at the 2006 Melbourne International Comedy Festival.

 From April 2007 to November 2008, Anderson joined with Lehmo to host Wil & Lehmo, an afternoon drive-time radio program on Triple M. He also replaced Mick Molloy as co-host of the station's Hot Breakfast early morning show alongside Luke Darcy and Eddie McGuire in 2018, leaving the show at the end of 2019.

 In May 2008, Anderson became the executive producer and host of The Gruen Transfer, a panel talk show about advertising televised on ABC.
 The show debuted with a record-breaking audience of 1.287 million viewers, the highest-rating debut entertainment program in the history of the ABC.

+Anderson started hosting Question Everything on ABC in 2021.

+In 2024 Anderson was a contestant on the second season of Taskmaster Australia.